Skip to main content

 Logo

-The logo should also appear at the top of all designed email communications and on all digital graphics not housed on a branded UC San Diego website.
+The UC San Diego logo or appropriate unit sub-brand logo should also appear at the top of all designed email communications and on all digital graphics not housed on a branded UC San Diego website or channel.

 Accessibility